wqking/eventpp/doc/eventdispatcher.md

 The listener is added to the end of the listener list.
 Return a handle which represents the listener.
 The handle can be used to remove this listener or insert other listener before this listener.
 If `appendListener` is called in another listener during a dispatching, the new listener is guaranteed not triggered during the same dispatching.
+If the same callback is added twice, it results duplicated listeners.
 The time complexity is O(1).

 ```c++